For Mariam K. Chamberlain and Communications Fellowship positions, visit here.

 Salary and Benefits:

 Salary will be commensurate with experience.
-IWPR provides competitive nonprofit salaries and a generous benefits package.
+IWPR provides competitive salaries and a generous benefits package.

-To apply, submit a resume or CV, cover letter, writing sample (3-5 pages), and a list of three references with contact information in a single PDF or Word document to email@example.com.
+To apply, submit a resume or CV, cover letter, writing sample, and a list of three references with contact information in a single PDF or Word document to email@example.com.
 Please reference the name of the position in the email subject line.

-Applications will be accepted until position filled.
+Applications will be accepted until position is filled.
 Individuals from underrepresented groups encouraged to apply.
 IWPR is an equal opportunity employer.
-We consider applicants without regard for race, color, religion, gender, national origin, age, disability, marital or veteran status, sexual orientation, or any other legally protected status.
+We consider applicants without regard to race, color, religion, gender, national origin, age, disability, marital or veteran status, sexual orientation, or any other legally protected status.

 Applicants have rights under Federal Employment Laws: